-Take your children to a playground that has things like slides, swings, monkey bars, tunnels etc. so that they have the chance to develop a few extra motor skills, but be sure not to leave them alone as they will still need your assistance at this age.
+Take your child to a playground that has things like slides, swings, monkey bars, tunnels etc. so that he has the chance to develop a few extra motor skills but be sure not to leave him alone as he will still need your assistance at this age.

 5. Kiddie Pool

-A good activity for your children on hot summer afternoons is to take them to the pool.
+A good activity for your child on hot summer afternoons would be swimming.
+You can take him to a pool and get him started.
 With the right gear, you can start teaching your kids how to swim, which is one of the best and most fun exercises.

 Physical Activities for Kindergarten

-Physical activities help to reduce the chances of children becoming overweight or developing other health-related issues.
-They also help in aiding your child’s overall growth and development.
-Pre-schoolers need at least one hour of properly structured playtime each day as well as one hour of free play.
+Physical activities will help lower the chances of children becoming overweight or developing other health-related issues.
+They will also help improve your child’s overall growth and development.
+Preschoolers need at least one hour of properly structured playtime each day as well as one hour of free play.
 It is best if all the activities are exciting and that your children have fun in the process.

 Some indoor activities for kindergarteners include: